 - The thesis has been produced in terms of an agreement with an outside body or sponsor governing the supply of confidential material or the disclosure of research results applicable to the thesis.

 - Confidentiality is a condition of access to materials that are subsequently incorporated in a thesis.

 - Patent protection is outstanding; or a review of the thesis is necessary to determine whether a patent application should be filed; or to include additional information ahead of filing a complete patent application; or to secure the possibility to re-file the patent application should this be needed.

-Note that these reasons apply to both MSc and PhD theses.
+Note that these reasons apply to both MSc and PhD thesis.

-The following reasons, although considered at other institutions are not considered by UCT to be good reasons for maintaining confidentiality of theses:
+The following reasons, although considered at other institutions are not considered by UCT to be good reasons for maintaining confidentiality of thesis:

 - Considerations of privacy or security

-- Third-party copyright issues (often related to the on-line availability of theses)
+- Third-party copyright issues (often related to the on-line availability of thesis)

 - That a publication deriving from a thesis is pending

 - That there is a high litigation potential